ljufa/rsplayer/docs/README.md

   * http://pi.lan/api/spotify/callback
   * http://pi/api/spotify/callback
   * http://localhost:8000/api/spotify/callback
-* _Audio device name_ - This is an audio device that will be used by Librespot it could be different from the one used by MPD.

 Once you enter all values click _Authorize_ button which will show a permission popup from Spotify.
 After giving permission you should see `Success` message and the close button.

+### Audio device name
+This is an audio device that will be used by Librespot and MPD

 ### Active player
 Here you should choose which (enabled and configured) player you want to use.